netidx/netidx-book/src/tools/resolver.md

 ## Resolve

-Given a path this prints out all the information the resolver server has about that path.
+Given a path(s) this prints out all the information the resolver server has about that path.
 This is what the subscriber uses to connect to a publisher, and as such this tool is useful for debugging subscription failures.
 Using the same stress publisher we saw above we can query one cell in the table.

 ```
-$ netidx resolver resolve /bench/0/0
+[eric@blackbird ~]$ netidx resolver resolve /local/bench/0/0
-resolver: 192.168.0.1:4564
-192.168.0.5:5004: publish/blackbird.ryu-oh.org@RYU-OH.ORG
-192.168.0.5:5004
+publisher: Publisher { resolver: 127.0.0.1:4564, id: PublisherId(3), addr: 127.0.0.1:5011, hash_method: Sha3_512, target_auth: Local }
+PublisherId(3)
 ```

-First the address of the resolver that answered the query is printed, then a list of service principal names corresponding to each address, and then all the addresses for all the publishers publishing the requested path.
-In this case there is one publisher with one service principal name.

-In the case that nothing is published for a given path, then just the address of the resolver that answered will be printed. e.g.
+First all the publisher records are printed.
+This is the full information about all the publishers that publish the requested paths.
+Then, a list of publisher ids is printed, this is the publisher id that corresponds to each path in the order the path was specified.
+If we asked for two paths under the /local/bench namespace then we will see how this works.

 ```
-$ netidx resolver resolve /bench
+[eric@blackbird ~]$ netidx resolver resolve /local/bench/0/0 /local/bench/0/1
-resolver: 192.168.0.1:4564
+publisher: Publisher { resolver: 127.0.0.1:4564, id: PublisherId(3), addr: 127.0.0.1:5011, hash_method: Sha3_512, target_auth: Local }
+PublisherId(3)
+PublisherId(3)
 ```

+Here we can clearly see that the same publisher (publisher id 3) is the one to contact about both requested paths.
+This output closely mirrors how the actual information is sent on the wire (except on the wire it's binary, and the ids are varints).

+In the case that no publisher is publishing the path you're resolving the resolver will print nothing.

 ## Add